leeheonyeong/IntroToIM/April7/README.md

 **Introduction**

-For this assignment, our professor asked us to Create either an artwork or a game using Object Oriented Programming.
+For this assignment, our professor asked us to create either an artwork or a game using Object Oriented Programming.
 In the end, I chose to create an artwork.
 This is like a 2.0 version of my previous assignment where I was inspired to recreate "Random Squares" by Herbert Franke.
 To improve it, I knew I had to create unique features while using object-oriented programming.